Pricing

 How AI models decide which brands to recommend

-AI systems like GPT-4o, Gemini, and Claude do not crawl the web in real time the way Googlebot does.
-They learn brand associations from training data — billions of web pages, articles, and documents processed during model training and retrieval-augmented generation (RAG) updates.
+AI systems like GPT-4o, Gemini, and Claude don’t crawl the web in real time the way Googlebot does.
+They learn brand associations from training data, billions of web pages, articles, and documents processed during model training and retrieval-augmented generation (RAG) updates.

 When your brand appears repeatedly across trusted editorial sources in contexts related to your category, the model develops a high-confidence association.
 When a user asks a relevant question, the model retrieves and synthesizes that association into a recommendation.